 - While not required, it’s best to make a booking in advance.

-**If you want to save money on four of the city’s top attractions, consider a Christchurch Sightseeing Pass from Viator.**
+**Save money on four of the city’s top attractions with a Christchurch Sightseeing Pass.**

 The Christchurch pass can be used on different days and includes: